-8.1.1 right of access: At any time, you have the right to enquiry Antegenes about the contents of Personal Data about you held by Antegenes and to receive information about the processes with your Personal Data
+8.1.1 The right of access – At any time, you have the right to enquiry Antegenes about the contents of Personal Data about you held by Antegenes and to receive information about the processes with your Personal Data

-8.1.2 right to rectify Personal Data: You have the right to request Antegenes to clarify or correct your Personal Data if it appears incomplete or incorrect
+8.1.2 The right to rectify Personal Data – You have the right to request Antegenes to clarify or correct your Personal Data if it appears incomplete or incorrect

-8.1.4 right to request the deletion of Personal Data: You have the right to request the deletion of Personal Data, for example if the Personal Data is processed with your consent and if you have withdrawn your consent
+8.1.4 The right to request the deletion of Personal Data: You have the right to request the deletion of Personal Data, for example, if the Personal Data is processed with your consent and if you have withdrawn your consent

-8.1.5 right to Restrict Processing: You have the right to restrict the data processing by Antegenes under applicable law, for example if processing purposes do no need your Personal Data or if you object to some type of processing
+8.1.5 The right to Restrict Processing: You have the right to restrict the data processing by Antegenes under applicable law, for example, if processing purposes do not need your Personal Data or if you object to some type of processing

-8.1.8 right to filing a complaint: If you find that your Data Subject rights have been violated when processing your Personal Data, you have the right to file a claim or complaint with the Data Protection Inspectorate or in court.
+8.1.8 The right to file a complaint: If you find that your Data Subject rights have been violated when processing your Personal Data, you have the right to file a claim or complaint with the Data Protection Inspectorate or in court.

-8.2 Your rights listed in this chapter with respect to the processing of Personal Data are not complete rights.
+8.2 Your rights listed in this chapter concerning the processing of Personal Data are not complete rights.
 In certain cases, the rights of other Data Subjects or Antegenes’ legal obligations may limit the individual Data Subject’s rights.

 8.3 In order to exercise the rights associated with the Personal Data processing or to submit requests or complaints related to the processing of personal data, please contact us using the contact details provided in the section “Contacts” below or, if necessary, with the Data Protection Inspectorate.

-9.1 The website uses different types of cookies and similar technologies (eg, pixel tags) to ensure the technical functioning of web environments, sustainable development practices and to provide you with a better service.
+9.1 The website uses different types of cookies and similar technologies (eg, pixel tags) to ensure the technical functioning of web environments, sustainable development practices and to provide a better service.